dendashka/kitty-grid/README.md

             }
       }

- As you may see, this grid is max fluid and responsive, so use it and good luck in work!
+ As you may see, this grid is max fluid and responsive, so use it on your projects and work hard!